UBC-MDS/PrepR/README.md

 There are no packages that do everything that this one does, but there are packages for machine learning in R that this package will make use of.
 The `caret` package in R does some of these preprocessing steps, such as train/test split.
+It does not, however, have a function that takes a dataframe and returns multiple dataframes based on their column type; this is the issue that this package’s `data_type` function seeks to solve.
 However, it does not seem that there is an option for having a validation set in `caret`’s version of train/test split.
-The `caret` package also does one-hot encoding with the function `dummyVars`, though `onehot()` in the PrepR package is more intuitive.
+This is an option that would be useful to anyone doing machine learning.
+The `caret` package also does one-hot encoding with the function `dummyVars`, though `onehot()` in the PrepR package is more intuitive: its function does not return meaningful, human-readable column names.
+It also removes one column by default, which is better for fast computation, but worse for human-readability.

 Overall, this package fits in well with the R ecosystem and helps make machine learning a little easier.